Motor gunboat: Description

 MGBs were extremely heavily armed for vessels of their size.
-Early MGBs were, nevertheless, small boats, being based on motor anti-submarine boats of 63–70 feet in length; these would later be considered 'short' boats by the Royal Navy Coastal Forces.
+Early MGBs were, nevertheless, small boats, being based on motor anti-submarine boats of 63–70 ft in length; these would later be considered 'short' boats by the Royal Navy Coastal Forces.
 These were mostly equipped with one heavy weapon and numerous lighter guns.
-The later 71.5 foot short MGBs would have two heavy weapon locations (a pom-pom forward and twin 20mm Oerlikon aft), outmatching contemporary enemy boats of larger size.
+The later 71.5 ft short MGBs would have two heavy weapon locations (a 2 lb naval gun forward and twin 20mm Oerlikon aft), outmatching contemporary enemy boats of larger size.
 The outstanding feature of most short MGBs was their very high speed of 36–40 knots, enabling them to work with, or in place of, MTBs on offensive sweeps.

-From June 1941, the Fairmile Type 'C' MGB began to join Coastal Forces; this boat was based on the earlier Type 'A' motor launch and was the first of the 'long boats', being 110 feet long.
-A major feature of the long MGBs was that they carried two heavy guns as well as numerous lighter weapons; the 27 knot Type 'C' began to introduce the versatile and hard-hitting Vickers pom-pom to Coastal Forces' inventory, as well as carrying one Rolls-Royce 2-pdr gun (40mm) on the aft bandstand.
+From June 1941, the Fairmile Type 'C' MGB began to join Coastal Forces; this boat was based on the earlier Type 'A' motor launch and was the first of the 'long boats', being 110 ft long.
+A major feature of the long MGBs was that they carried two heavy guns as well as numerous lighter weapons; the 27 knot Type 'C' began to introduce the versatile and hard-hitting Vickers pom-pom to Coastal Forces' inventory, as well as carrying one Rolls-Royce 2-pdr gun (40 mm) on the aft bandstand.

 In March 1942, the first of the Fairmile 'D's joined the MGB force, this type becoming the main long MGB for the remainder of the conflict.
 These had room for an even heavier armament than the Type 'C' and the weight of armament was incrementally increased as the war went on.
-Early models had one powered pom-pom mount forward, twin powered 20mm aft, and two twin heavy machine guns by the bridge plus light machine guns, but more often placed the 20mm twin mount amidships and added a QF 6-pdr gun (57mm) aft.
+Early models had one powered pom-pom mount forward, twin powered 20mm aft, and two twin heavy machine guns by the bridge plus light machine guns, but more often placed the 20mm twin mount amidships and added a QF 6-pdr gun (57 mm) aft.
 By 1945, MGB 658 carried two power-mounted QF 6-pounders in the A and Y turret positions, a twin 20 mm Oerlikon cannon in the X turret position, a single 20 mm Oerlikon on either side forward of the bridge, and two twin .303 Vickers machine guns on the bridge wings.
 They were also equipped with smoke-making equipment, basic radar and depth charges.